CSolution Project Format

 Context

-A context is an enviroment setup for a project that is composed of:
+A context is an environment setup for a project that is composed of:

-• +target-type that defines typically target specific settings such as device, board, or usage of processor features.
+project-namethat is the base name of the*.cproject.ymlfile..build-typethat defines typically build-specific settings such as for debug, release, or test.+target-typethat defines typically target-specific settings such as device, board, or usage of processor features.

 Note

-The settings of the target-types: are processed first; then the settings of the build-types: that potentially overwrite the target-types: settings.
+The settings of the target-types: are processed first, followed by the settings of the build-types:, which potentially overwrite the target-types: settings.

 target-types: